Diplomate of American Board of Neurological Surgery

 Having a Board Certified neurosurgeon in the Bighorn Basin means closer, better care for patients.

-“When people travel or are transported long distances for care, outcomes are sometimes less because every time there’s a handoff,” says Dr. Poffenbarger.
+“When people travel or are transported long distances for care, outcomes are sometimes less because every time there’s a handoff and a chance for something to be missed,” says Dr. Poffenbarger.
 “Keeping care right here with a face-to-face handoff means a real benefit to the patients.
 They are fortunate not to have to travel to Billings, Casper, or Salt Lake.”

 Yet Dr. Poffenbarger feels he is “equally blessed from the equation.”

 “I’m just as benefitted because I’m lucky to be here.
 I’m dealing with healthy, hardworking, diligent, salt of the earth people.
 The ones who made America what it is,” Dr. Poffenbarger says.
-“On the east coast, I worked in a huge trauma patient center.
-Here when I see trauma, it’s someone thrown from a horse or exited from a four-wheeler at high speed.”
+“On the east coast, I worked in a huge trauma patient center where people shot each other, drove while intoxicated or some other poor decision process.
+Here when I see trauma, it’s someone thrown from a horse or exited from a four-wheeler at high speed.
+It’s healthy people having fun outdoors.”

-Dr. Poffenbarger has four children, all attending Brigham Young University.
-In addition to his family, other loves include reading books and scriptures, working wood, shooting handguns, practicing archery, and riding horses as well as his Harley.
+Dr. Poffenbarger has four older children, all attended Brigham Young University.
+He has two younger children that are growing up in Cody.
+In addition to his family, his other loves include reading the scriptures, flying his plane, shooting guns, practicing archery, and riding horses as well as his motorcycle.
+He is trying hard to learn snowmobiling as well!

 Dr. Poffenbarger believes in proactivity in all aspects of life, especially in patient care.

 “My model is an extremely interactive team approach, and my clinic is a place for people who are willing to play on a team where we are co-equals,” the physician explains.
 “Patients are informed, making decisions and suggesting things.
-They are truly team participants in getting better, and they have better ownership of their health.”
+They are truly team participants in getting better, and they have better ownership of their health.
+My job is not to tell them what to do but rather to educate and suggest ways to wellness that they can take and develop into what works for them”

 “In my humble view, the central nervous system is who you are,” Dr. Poffenbarger says.
 “You can’t treat your brain and spine in isolation.
 My mantra is, ‘I’m going to treat the whole patient.’”